lu-chang-axonic/Pewlett-Hackard-Analysis/README.md

 ## Summary

-* Using birthdays that fell between 1/1/1951 and 12/31/1955 to define people who are about to retire, there will be 90,398 roles that need to be filled as the "silver tsunami" begins to make an impact.
+* Using birthdays that fell between 1/1/1951 and 12/31/1955 to define people who are about to retire, there will be 72,458 roles that need to be filled as the "silver tsunami" begins to make an impact.
-* Using birthdays that fell between 1/1/1965 and 12/31/1965 to define people who are eligible to mentor, there will be 1,549 people who can mentor the next generation of PH employees.
-I'd think that the criteria used is artificial and is not sufficient to answer the question "are there enough qualified, retirement-ready employees in the departments to mentor the next generation of PH empolyees".
-Because:
+* Using birthdays that fell between 1/1/1965 and 12/31/1965, there are 1,549 current employees people who are eligible to be mentored.
+This number is dwarfed by the number of
-    * We don't know the demand-- How many people need a mentor in the "next generation"?
-    * Why should only people in 1965 be qualified to be mentor?
-    * A mentor-mentee relationship doesn't need to be one to one.